 If you’re looking for a less expensive option, then I would recommend BlueHost.
-They’re a great start up choice, they aren’t ideal for when you start to grow in potentially a year or two but again, for beginning your blog journey, this can be a fine choice.
+They’re a great startup choice, they aren’t ideal for when you start to grow for potentially a year or two but again, for beginning your blog journey, this can be a fine choice.
 2.95$ a month for 36 months is a pretty good deal for starting a blog from scratch (you’ll have to pay all upfront).

 Below is a comparison table of a couple difference you’ll find at both companies:

 You’re so close to starting your blog!
 Now that you have you’re hosting all paid up, it’s time to get WordPress installed.
 WordPress is what you’ll use to create your blog with.
 It’s like the foundation of your house, where you’ll build over it and make and shape it into your blog.

 - Once you’re in your Dreamhost/Bluehost cPanel (a link will be provided to you in your welcome email), you simply need to find and click on the image that says ‘One Click Install’ for Bluehost and look under Goodies for Dreamhost.